UPPMAX/uppmax_intro_python/docs/sessions/files.md

     * 15 mins: challenge
     * 5 mins: feedback

+    Prior:

+    - What is file I/O?
+    - What are some problems you can have when reading a file?
+    - What are some problems you can have when creating a file?

 ## Overview

 Most programmers need to work on data and produce some result.